Coors Brewing Company

 The Coors Brewing Company is an American brewery and beer company based in Golden, Colorado.
 Founded in 1873 by Adolph Coors and Jacob Schueler, it is a subsidiary of Molson Coors.
-The first Coors brewery in Golden is the largest single brewery operating in the world.
+The first Coors brewery in Golden is the largest single site brewery operating in the world.

 History

 Founding

 In 1873, German immigrants Adolph Coors and Jacob Schueler from Prussia immigrated to the United States and established a brewery in what was then Golden City, Colorado Territory (now Golden, Colorado), after buying a recipe for a Pilsner-style beer from a Czech immigrant, William Silhan.
 Coors invested $2,000 in the operation, and Schueler invested $18,000.